some-code-developer/some-node/README.md

 Application can be run on windows and linux

 - For linux deb package example is provided
-- For windows application can be run as Windows service, Desktop App or Portable application
+- For windows application it can be run as Windows service, Desktop App or Portable application

 All required build scrips are provided